mdp/gibberish-aes/README.markdown

 will sweat the extra size.

 ### Testing package
-Open up the test directory and you'll find an HTML file that allow use to verify its working with your browser, computing FIPS test vectors correctly, handling UTF-8 properly, and compatible with OpenSSL.
+Open up the test directory and you'll find an HTML file that allows you to verify it's working with your browser, computing FIPS test vectors correctly, handling UTF-8 properly, and compatible with OpenSSL.

-The test script does require JQuery, included, but the basic GibberishAES does not.
+The test script does require JQuery(included), but the basic GibberishAES does not.
 It's only included to make testing easier.

 ### Todo